Margaret McKenny: Activism

 McKenny led several efforts to preserving local open spaces in Olympia from private development.
 Those locations include Sylvester Park in the downtown core of the city, which is included in the listing for the Olympia Downtown Historic District.
 Another notable success is Watershed Park, a 153 acres temperate rainforest in the central core of the city.
 McKenney founded a group called "Citizens of the Future" which circulated a petition to save the park from development, and was ultimately successful because of a trial in the Washington Supreme Court.

-McKenny is also credited with being "Among the first to articulate the need for the Nisqually River" delta in an era when the Port of Tacoma considered dredging the delta for a deepwater harbor and the City of Seattle considered putting a garbage dump there.
+McKenny is also credited with being "among the first to articulate the need for the Nisqually River" delta in an era when the Port of Tacoma considered dredging the delta for a deepwater harbor and the City of Seattle considered putting a garbage dump there.
 In the longterm, McKenny's activism resulted in the establishment of the Billy Frank Jr. Nisqually National Wildlife Refuge.

 In addition to several other organizations, McKenny is credited with founding the Olympia Audubon Society.

 Honors

-The Olympia School District named Margaret McKenny Elementary School in her memory; the Washington State Department of Natural Resources named the Margaret McKenny Campground in Capitol State Forest for her; and the Olympia City Council named the Margaret McKenny Park for her.
+The Olympia School District named Margaret McKenny Elementary School in her memory and the Washington State Department of Natural Resources named the Margaret McKenny Campground in Capitol State Forest for her.

+The Olympia City Council named Margaret McKenny Park for her.
+The 4.16 acre site, located east of Watershed Park, was purchased by the city in 1999 and dedicated in her name ten years later.
+The park features a basketball court, looped trail, and a playground.